 - No engine testing is to be undertaken in the vicinity of Stand R2 (engine testing prohibited by WCDP) or in the area adjacent to Freight Drive Gate.
-These locations are identified in red on the Aircraft Engine Testing Location Map. - No engine testing is to be undertaken (refer Aircraft Engine Testing Location Map). - Where wind conditions permit, the Engine Test Bay (ETB) is to be used by smaller aircraft. - Refer to the Aircraft Engine Testing Chart and Location Map for the locations and procedures for all engine testing. - Contact WIAL Operations Control Centre for any aircraft type that is not listed on the Aircraft Engine Testing Chart. - Contact WIAL Operations Control Centre for any engine testing that will exceed the maximum duration stated on the Aircraft Engine Testing Chart.
+These locations are identified in red on the Aircraft Engine Testing Location Map. - Refer to the Aircraft Engine Testing Chart and Location Map for the locations and procedures for all engine testing. - Contact WIAL Integrated Operations Centre for any aircraft type that is not listed on the Aircraft Engine Testing Chart. - Contact WIAL Integrated Operations Centre for any engine testing that will exceed the maximum duration stated on the Aircraft Engine Testing Chart.